wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-solve-problems/includes/create-calculations-scale-measure.md

 The formula uses the `SELECTEDVALUE` DAX function to determine the filtered value of the **Factor** column.
 If more than one factor is in the filter context, the function will return the alternate value, which in this case is **1**.
 When the function returns the alternate value, it will effectively divide the sum of sales amount values by 1, meaning no scaling applies.

-Next, you’ll add the new measure to the table visual.
+Next, you'll add the new measure to the table visual.

 > [!div class="mx-imgBorder"]
 > [![Screenshot shows a table visual with the Sales Scaled column highlighted.
 The values are the same as the Sales Amount column.](../media/tables-sales-scaled.png)](../media/tables-sales-scaled.png#lightbox)

 In the slicer, test the measure by selecting different scale options.

 ## Review the Unit 2 solution

 The solution involved creating a table that contains rows of scale options.
-The table isn’t related to other model tables, so it’s called a disconnected table.
+The table isn't related to other model tables, so it's called a disconnected table.
 The purpose of this table is to obtain input so that it can be used by calculations.

 In this solution, filtering the **Scale** table to a single row will allow you to divide sales values by that factor of that row.